Life is a Cabaret

 Author: Marilyn Wolpin

 BRING BACK THE BABKA!
-Coming Fall of 2023 from Barefoot Books.
+Available now wherever books are sold.
 Member SCBWI, 12x12PB Challenge; graduate of Children's Book Academy; children's book author; cruciverbalist; NYMets fan; cat and chocolate lover